keithfz/MIPS_Table/README.md

 # MIPS_Table
-Prints a cross reference table
+Analyzes a MIPS program and prints a cross reference table, a listing, or both